 Dacheng Xiu

-Dacheng Xiu’s research interests include developing statistical methodologies and applying them to financial data, while exploring their economic implications.
+Dacheng Xiu specializes in developing statistical methodologies and their applications to financial data to investigate economic implications.
 His earlier research involved risk measurement and portfolio management with high-frequency data and econometric modeling of derivatives.
-His current work focuses on developing machine learning solutions to big-data problems in empirical asset pricing.
+Currently, he focuses on developing machine learning solutions for big-data problems in empirical asset pricing.
+His research has appeared in Econometrica, Journal of Political Economy, Journal of Finance, Review of Financial Studies, Journal of the American Statistical Association, and Annals of Statistics.
+For a more accessible introduction to his work, explore a curated list of articles in the Chicago Booth Review.

 Xiu earned his PhD and MA in applied mathematics from Princeton University, where he was also a student at the Bendheim Center for Finance.
 Prior to his graduate studies, he obtained a BS in mathematics from the University of Science and Technology of China.